rusefi/rusefi_documentation/wiki-tools/HOWTO-validate-links.md

 # link validation in markdown documents

 VS Code introduced a [link validator](https://code.visualstudio.com/Docs/languages/markdown) in version 1.72.
-This seems the best approach while a single file is being edited due to automated "fix all supported markdownlint violations in the document" .
+This seems the best approach while a single file is being edited due to automated "fix all supported markdownlint violations in the document" (see below for more details).

 For bulk validation <https://github.com/webhintio/markdown-link-validator> seems best

-## findings
+## findings for bulk validation

 - debug mode is extremely helpful for troubleshooting
 - it's incredible fast